MPCA-data/tidytuesdays/show-n-tell/exercises/README.md

 ```

-**Example**
+> **Example reading**
-*Load the package "readr".
+> *Load the package "readr".
 Then read in the Lake Superior fish data stored in a .csv file and name the data "fishes".
 Create a new table called "big_fishes" by pulling out only fish that are longer than 20 inches.*

 </details>